Tiger-Quant/tutoralFS2024/README.md

 a given problem!
 This document also contains further notes and commentary not included in the orignal.

 ***10/21/24*** Started working through exercises.
 Worked through "Widening the Nets", and briefly discussed dictionaries.

+## DEMO Project

+Review MovAvg.md for an introduction to the Moving Average Crossover Strategy.